the-turing-way/the-turing-way/book/website/reproducible-research/make/make-examples.md

 ## Makefiles

-One of the things that might discourahe off from using Make is that existing Makefiles can seem daunting and it may seem difficult to tailor to your own needs.
-In this hands-on tutorial we will iteratively construct a Makefile for a real data analysis project.
-The idea is to explain different features of
-Make by iterating through several versions of a Makefile for this project.
+One of the things that might discourage someone from using Make is that existing Makefiles can look quite complex, and it might seem difficult to tailor one to your own needs.
+In this hands-on tutorial we will create a Makefile from scratch for a real data analysis project.
+The idea is to explain different features of Make by iterating through several versions of a Makefile for this project.
 Hopefully the experience that you gain from this tutorial allows you to create Makefiles for your own projects.

 We will create a ``Makefile`` for a data analysis pipeline.
 The task is as
 follows: